23f3001361/Green-Market/README.md

 ## 🌱 About the Project

-Green Market India is a web-based marketplace that promotes sustainable shopping by connecting customers with retailers offering organic and eco-friendly products.
+Green Market India is a web-based marketplace frontend that promotes sustainable shopping by connecting customers with retailers offering organic and eco-friendly products.
 The platform aims to make sustainable shopping accessible and convenient while supporting local organic retailers.

 ## ✨ Features